GoodManWEN/cx_Oracle_async/docs/source/user_guide/quickstart.rst

 Install Oracle Client
 =====================

-If you're connecting to database which is on a different machine from python process , you need to setup a oracle instanct client module in order before you use this library.
+If you're connecting to database which is on a different machine from python process , you need to setup a oracle instanct client module before you use this library.
 Check \ `cx-Oracle's installation guide <https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html#overview>`_ for further information.

 Basic Usage
 ===========